opendocsg/slw-judgments-backfill/2011_SGHC_103/report.md

 **Tort of deceit**

 17     Goldzone sought rescission of the Agreements and damages for misrepresentation under the tort of deceit.
-The elements necessary to ground an action in deceit were set out in _Panatron Pte Ltd v Lee Cheow Lee_ [2001] 2 SLR(R) 435 (“ _Panatron_ ”) at [14].
+The elements necessary to ground an action in deceit were set out in _Panatron Pte Ltd v Lee Cheow Lee_ <span class="citation">[2001] 2 SLR(R) 435</span> (“ _Panatron_ ”) at [14].
 Each representation alleged by Goldzone was tested against the following elements:

  (a) The representation had to be one of fact made by words or conduct.